-Do you qualify for the GI Bill, or any other Veteran or Active Military Benefits?
+Do you qualify for VA Chapter Benefits?
+Or wish to receive the CMC military tuition discount?
 If you do, please contact our VA Coordinator for more information.

 Colorado Mountain College offers many resources to help with classes.
 For any questions regarding Disability Services, accommodations, or testing please contact our Disability Services Coordinator for help.

 Mountain Scholars Program